maxrahder/myapp/README.md

     });

+#### Running Froala native methods

+To run native Froala methods, use `getEditor()` to get a reference to the Froala instance, then run any method you wish.
+Froala methods are documented at https://www.froala.com/wysiwyg-editor/docs/methods.

+For example, to create a

 ### The `ready` event

 When the `FroalaEditor` or `FroalaEditorField` is created, it takes a few milliseconds for the wrapped Froala instance